clearlydefined/service/README.md

 How to handle tags?
 * When we scan GitHub we need to track what tags/branches point at which commits
+* We will use the short commit reference

 Need to define "origin" and/or pick another term
 * Propose to use "provider"